siong1987/jquery.feedback/README.md

 First, you have to include both `js/jquery.feedback.js` and `css/jquery.feedback.css` files on your page.

-Then, create a dom on your page:
+Then, create a dom with id `feedback-anchor` on your page:

 ```html
 <div id="feedback-anchor"></div>